WaylonWalker/template-python/.github/CONTRIBUTING.md

 #### Don't

 * Don't include any license information in your examples- our repositories are MIT licensed
-* Don't credit yourself as the author in examples- you will appear on the contributors page
+* Don't credit yourself as the author in examples- you will automatically appear on the GitHub contributors page
 * Don't try to do too much at once- submit one or two examples at a time, and be receptive to feedback

-### If you're submitting an example...
+### If you're submitting an example

 Try to do one thing, an do it concisely.
 Keep it simple.
 Don't mix too many ideas.

 The ideal example should:

-* demonstrate one idea, technique or API as concisely as possible.
+* demonstrate one idea, technique or API as concisely as possible
 * *just work* when you run it.
-Although sometimes configuration is necessary.
+Although sometimes configuration is necessary
-* be well commented and attempt to teach the user how and why it works.
+* be well commented and attempt to teach the user how and why it works
-* document any configuration that needs to be added, and how to find API keys, etc.
+* document any required configuration, and how to install API keys, dependencies, etc

 ### Licensing